St. Louis Cardinals all-time roster

-This list is complete and up-to-date through the 2025 season.
+This list is complete and up-to-date through September 17, 2026.

 The 2011 St. Louis Cardinals after winning the World Series.

-The following is a list of players, both past and current, who appeared in at least one game for the St. Louis Cardinals franchise, including the 1882 St. Louis Brown Stockings, the 1883–1898 St. Louis Browns, and the 1899 St. Louis Perfectos.
+The following is a list of players who have appeared in at least one game for the St. Louis Cardinals franchise, including the 1882 St. Louis Brown Stockings, the 1883–1898 St. Louis Browns, and the 1899 St. Louis Perfectos.

 Players in Bold are members of the National Baseball Hall of Fame.

 Players in Italics have had their numbers retired by the team.